st8tikratio/Uselessness/blockchain/cardano/catalyst/catalyst-vote-weight.md

 - Voting is completed within the Catalyst Voting app.

 ## Defintions
-- Voter - anyone with a registered wallet.
+- Voter - anyone with a registered wallet and participating in Project Catalyst.
 - Category - one of the broad areas described at the beginning of each fund.
 Each category receives a bucket of funds.

 ## Description Of Problem
-- Voting on proposals is extremely time consuming
+- Voting on proposals is extremely time consuming.
-- Some votes may be considered spam
+- Some votes may be considered spam.
-- Whales and other influential entities have proportional impacts on funding outcomes across all of Catalyst
+- Whales and other influential entities have proportional impacts on funding outcomes across all of Catalyst.

 ## Suggested Changes
 - Instead of voters being able to vote on every proposal in every category, voters would be limited on the number of proposals they may submit votes on.

 ## Details
 - For each Catalyst category the voter is only allowed to vote on a `max number of proposals per category` ($M_vpc$).
 Much of this is based on the `requested funding per proposal` which we call $pf_{max}$.
-- In each category there is a maximum amount of available funding, $C_f$
+- In each category there is a maximum amount of available funding, $C_f$.
-- Max Votes per Category = Category funding total - (requested funding per proposal * $n$ proposals)
+- Max Votes per Category = Category funding total - (requested funding per proposal * $n$ proposals).

 ## In Practice
 - The voter has registered his/her wallet with the Catalyst Voting app.